Huang-Libo/Notebook/Swift/UsingCombine/Introduction.md

 In Apple’s words, Combine is:

-> a declarative Swift API for processing values over time.
+> A unified, declarative API for processing values over time.

 Combine is Apple’s take on a functional reactive programming library, akin to [RxSwift](https://github.com/ReactiveX/RxSwift).
 RxSwift itself is a port of [ReactiveX](http://reactivex.io/).
 Combine uses many of the same functional reactive concepts that can be found in other languages and libraries, applying the staticly typed nature of Swift to their solution.